-Horizontal Directional Drilling is being hailed be the most cost effective way of rehabilitating aging water supply pipelines as well as rolling out new projects in Sub Saharan Africa.
+Horizontal Directional Drilling is being hailed as one of the most cost effective ways of rehabilitating aging water supply pipelines as well as rolling out new projects in Sub Saharan Africa.
 According to Scott Fisher the Sales Manager at Barbco in the United States, trenchless products in general should be embraced anywhere in the world as they limit harm to the surface environment and allow for ways to install utility lines that is cost effective.

 It is a worrying trend that critical infrastructure that is key to Africa’s development is falling apart faster than it is being rehabilitated.
 Fortunately, the arrival of horizontal directional drilling (HDD) has emerged as the perfect solution to the challenge.
 “The trenchless industry in the USA is a very key part of infrastructure sustainability and would only benefit African countries as well,” adds Mr. Fisher.